vinceimbat/vinceimbat/content/thoughts/connecting.md

 2. Possible peers
 3. Possible fans

-Fans will be my patrons, they would support me in adopting a [[patronage model|patronage model]], which is my choice of sustainability model ([[thoughts/a patronage model is best for an independent creative|a patronage model is best for an independent creative]]).
+Fans will be my patrons, they would support me in adopting a [[patronage model|patronage model]], which is my choice of sustainability model ([[a patronage model is best for an independent creative|a patronage model is best for an independent creative]]).
 Mentors and peers could be patrons too, but their main role is to sharpen my theories and methods.

 To connect effectively, I follow a [[thoughts/strategy for connecting|strategy for connecting]] (see also [[thoughts/slow connecting for introverts|slow connecting for introverts]]).